victorgan/victorgan.github.io/_posts/2023-12-12-my-credit-card-system-in-2023.markdown

 I haven’t looked into Shanghai yet.

+When booking a flight, I’ll look at the cheapest cash price, cash price for a direct flight, and point price, and choose whichever one makes sense.

 ## Point Strategy

-That’s a lot of fuzzy talk about what to do for hotels and airlines.
 Right now I have four sources of points: Citi points from spending, Chase points from Ink Trains, Amex points from SUBs and spending, and IHG points from direct purchases.

 I’m saving my Citi points for Seattle to Toronto flights, since I know I’ll use them for this flight and the value is great.
 Since I don’t have a way to SUB farm these points, I’d only use them for other Turkish flights or Choice Privileges hotel stays that are >2cpp.